bartalos86/bartalos86/README.md

 ## I'm a senior university student at STU (Informatics and Information technologies) 👨🏼‍🎓
 - 👨🏼‍🚀 I'm currently learning Next.js
 - 💻 I work as a Full-Stack Developer
-- 🧑‍💼 Open for part-time jobs
+- 🧑‍💼 Open for full-time/contract jobs

 ### Languages and Tools: